- Marinated Small Artichokes

 1 can cannellini beans, drained and rinsed

-3 links Italian Sausage, pre-cooked and sliced
+3 links Italian sausage, pre-cooked and sliced

 2 cups greens such as chard or spinach, washed, dried and chopped